nipy/nitime/doc/devel/development_workflow.rst

 committing into the same repository, or even the same branch, then just share it via github_.

-First fork Nitime into your account, as from :ref:`forking`.
+First fork nitime into your account, as from :ref:`forking`.

 Then, go to your forked repository github page, say ``http://github.com/your-user-name/nitime``